What could invalidate your car insurance?

 - Drive carefully and safely.
 When your insurance provider investigates a claim, they’ll want to know that you followed speed limits and the Highway Code.

 - When driving with pets, make sure your four-legged friend is properly secured.
-You could find your insurance invalidated if your pet was wandering about the car and distracted you, causing an accident.
+You could find your insurance invalidated if your pet was loose in the car and distracted you, causing an accident.
 Read our car safety checklist.

 Frequently asked questions